jasonrichdarmawan/ProtocolExample/README.md

 User Stories:
 ```
-1. User gets vibration and/or sound notification when arrive in destiantion.
+1. User gets vibration and/or sound notification when arrive in destination.
 2. User gets vibration and/or sound notification when near any station when in initial mode and app in background mode (Have not started navigation).
 3. User gets vibration and/or sound notification when a train arrive in departure station when in commuting mode (Have started navigation)
 4. User gets vibration and/or sound notification when arrive in a transit station when in commuting mode.
 ```

 Workflow:
-1. Project Manager do vertical slicing by selecting the 1st user story.
+1. Project Manager do vertical development by slicing the 1st user story into 3 use cases.
 ```
+User Story:
+1. User gets vibration and/or sound notification when arrive in destination.

+Use Cases:
 1. User able to start navigation by selecting departure station and destination (High priority).
 2. Notify user when arrived in destination when app in background mode (High priority).
 3. Notify user when arrived in destination when app in foreground mode (High priority).
 ```

-2. UI/UX Designer creates LoFi by defining what user can do and what user can see in a specific Screen.
+2. UI/UX Designer creates the LoFi by defining what user can do and what user can see in a specific Screen.
 Use Shape and Text tools in Figma.
 No local variables, no local styles, no components.
 ```
 What user can see:
 1. Departure station and destination.